According to Dashlane, the average online user has 90 different accounts.

 Perhaps the most obvious organisation app would be Trello, but we think that Microsoft To-Do is a much better choice for graduates.

-While Trello is more workplace-friendly, allowing for tasks to be assigned and delegated, Microsoft To-Do is much more simple and more straightforward.
+While Trello is more workplace-friendly, allowing for tasks to be assigned and delegated, Microsoft To-Do is much simpler and more straightforward.

 It’s ideal for keeping track of everyday tasks when you’re applying for graduate jobs, and allows you to set up reminders for interviews and even alerts to pay your bills on time.